LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

 # How to get Machine Readable News Analytics via  WebSocket API with Python
-- Last update: Jan 2021
+- Last update: May 2021
 - Environment: Windows
 - Compiler: Python and Conda distribution
 - Prerequisite: Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution servers version 3.2.1 and above, MRN service

 ## Project Overview

-This project shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api) aka Websocket API application to consume [Refinitiv News Analytics (TRNA)](ttps://my.refinitiv.com/content/mytr/en/product/machine-readable-news-analytics.html) data from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server) via Machine Readable News (MRN) domain.
+This project shows how developers may use the [Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application to consume [Refinitiv News Analytics (TRNA)](https://my.refinitiv.com/content/mytr/en/product/machine-readable-news-analytics.html) data from Refinitiv Real-Time Distribution System (Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution Server) via Machine Readable News (MRN) domain.
 The example just connects to Refinitiv Real-Time via a WebSocket connection, then subscribes and shows how to get each TRNA field data in a classic Jupyter Notebook application.
 The project is implemented with Python language, but the main concept for consuming and assembling MRN and TRNA messages are the same for all technologies.

 You can find the full article regarding this project at [How to get MRN News Analytics Data via WebSocket API](https://developers.refinitiv.com/en/article-catalog/article/how-to-get-mrn-news-analytics-data-via-elektron-websocket-api) page.

 ## Prerequisite

 This example is focusing on the Refinitiv Machine Readable News (MRN) data processing only.
-I highly recommend you check the  [WebSocket API Tutorials](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api/tutorials) page if you are not familiar with WebSocket API.
+I highly recommend you check the  [WebSocket API Tutorials](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/tutorials) page if you are not familiar with WebSocket API.

 The Tutorials page provides a step-by-step guide (connect, log in, request data, parse data, etc) for developers who are interested in developing a WebSocket application to consume real-time data from Refinitiv Real-Time.